Finistere/dependency_manager/README.rst

 - Keep dependency declaration close to the actual code.
 Dependency injection is about removing the responsibility of building dependencies from their clients.
 It does not imply that dependency management should be done in a separate file.
-- It should help creating maintainable code in a straightforward way and offer effortless integration.
+- Help you create navigable and maintainable code by: working with Mypy, preventing ambiguous dependency declaration (duplicates/overrides/conflicts typically) and make it easy to track back where and how a dependency is declared.

 It provides the following features: